japio7/retail-revenue-optimization/README.md

 - Use advanced models (XGBoost / LightGBM)
 - Expand to multi-product pricing strategies
 - Deploy as a real-time pricing tool
+- Integrate with real-time data pipelines for continuous model retraining and price updates

 ---